The Bell Jar: Legacy and adaptations

 The Bell Jar has been referred to many times in popular media.
 Iris Jamahl Dunkle wrote of the novel that "often, when the novel appears in American films and television series, it stands as a symbol for teenage angst."

 Larry Peerce's The Bell Jar (1979) starred Marilyn Hassett as Esther Greenwood, and featured the tagline: "Sometimes just being a woman is an act of courage."
 In the film, Joan attempts to get Esther to agree to a suicide pact, which does not occur in the book.

 In April 2007, it was announced that Julia Stiles would star in and produce the adaptation of The Bell Jar.
 She was supposed to play Esther Greenwood.
 Stiles attended the 75th anniversary Symposium on Sylvia Plath at Smith College and did research on Plath and her life.
 Rose McGowan was supposed to portray Doreen and Virginia Madsen, Esther Greenwood's psychiatrist, Dr. Nolan.

 In 2012, Stiles said in an interview that she let the rights to the movie expire because they never got the script right and did not have enough funding.

 In July 2016, it was announced that Kirsten Dunst would be making her directorial debut with an adaptation of The Bell Jar starring Dakota Fanning as Esther Greenwood.
-In August 2019, it was announced Dunst was no longer attached, and Bell Jar will become a limited TV series from Showtime, starring Frankie Shaw, but the idea was abandoned soon after.
+In August 2019, it was announced Dunst was no longer attached, and Bell Jar would become a limited TV series from Showtime, starring Frankie Shaw, but the idea was abandoned soon after.

+In March 2026, it was announced that Sarah Polley would write and direct a feature length adaptation of the novel starring Billie Eilish, with StudioCanal, Plan B Entertainment, and Joy Gorman Wettels producing, and Focus Features boarding the project as co-financier and U.S. distributor.